5.1.26

 Have a lovely weekend everyone!

-Mrs Sheptuha and Mrs Minhas
+Mrs Sheptuha and Miss McClelland

 In maths we continued learning methods for multiplication so that we can multiply a 2 digit number by a one digit number.
 Next week we will be learning about division.